Georgia Death Race Information & Rules

 Only one crew vehicle is allowed per runner.
 If you have a crew , you will receive a crew vehicle display card, to be placed in plain view on the dash of the crew vehicle.
 Crew vehicle display cards can be picked up Friday evening at the packet pick-up.
 You must have a crew vehicle display card before heading out to crew accessible aid stations.

+2021 Race - everyone is allowed at Winding Stair Gap.
+Parking is limited.
+Runners are allowed only one crew vehicle per aid staton.
 DO NOT leave vehicles overnight at Winding Stair.
 Leave cars at Amicalola and get rides to Winding Stair.

 Crews may only visit designated aid stations listed on the aid station matrix - click here

 Amicalola State Park has some amazing cabins and a full lodge.
 Amicalola has the lodge which is a great place to stay.
-There also lodging options in Blairsville just a few miles from Vogel State Park.
+There is also lodging options in Blairsville just a few miles from Vogel State Park.